On the Power of Foundation Models: Categorical Framework of Self-supervised Learning

 After the model is trained, we apply it to the downstream tasks with two different approaches: prompt tuning and fine tuning.
 In this section, we investigate the power of both approaches, with different outcomes.
 We first define what we mean by solving a downstream task.

-\begin{mydef}[Task] A task $T$ is a functor in $\cat^\wedge$. \end{mydef}
+\begin{mydef}[Task] A task $T$ is a functor in $\cat^\vee$. \end{mydef}

-\begin{mydef}[Task solving] We say the model solves a task $T$, if for any input $X\in\cat$, the model outputs a solution that is isomorphic to $T(X)$. \end{mydef}
+\begin{mydef}[Task solving] We say the model solves a task $T$, if the downstream functor induced by the model is isomorphic to $T$.
+Equivalently, for any input $X\in\cat$, the model outputs a solution that is isomorphic to $T(X)$. \end{mydef}

-Given a task defined as a functor $T\in \cat^\wedge$, prompt tuning means we freeze the parameters of the model, and only use a task specific prompt $P$ (usually in text or image), followed with the actual input of the task $X$, to get the output $T(X)$.
+Given a task defined as a functor $T\in \cat^\vee$, prompt tuning means we freeze the parameters of the model, and only use a task specific prompt $P$ (usually in text or image), followed by the actual input of the task $X$, to get the output $T(X)$.
 Therefore, the prompt $P$ and input $X$ are the only two inputs to the model.
-By Lemma~\ref{lem:yoneda}, if we directly send $h_\cat(X)$ and $T$ as a functor in $\cat^\wedge$ to $k_f$, we have
+By Lemma~\ref{lem:yoneda}, if we directly send $T$ and $h_\cat(X)$ to $k_f$, we have

-That is, $k_f$ can accurately compute $T(X)$ with these two representations.
-However, notice that the prompt has to be sent through $h_\cat$ before sending to $k_f$, which means we will send $h_\cat(P)$ instead of $T$ for the input of $k_f$.
+That is, $k_f$ can accurately compute $T(X)$ from these two representations.
+However, in prompt tuning, the task representation must itself be realized by a prompt.
+Therefore, instead of sending $T$ directly to $k_f$, we send the representation $h_\cat(P)$ induced by the prompt $P$.
 This brings up another important definition in category theory.